Frequently Asked Questions (FAQ’s) About Insurance

 Q: What network of doctors or physicians are available in a medical captive?

-A: Healthcare services are distributed on a local basis so we will evaluate your census data and determine which local network would be serve the employees best based on their home zip codes.
+A: Healthcare services are distributed on a local basis so we will evaluate your census data and determine which local network would better serve the employees best based on their home zip codes.

 Q: What impact will there be to my employees if we are in a medical captive?